wkbin/AdbFileManager/README.md

 - 📄 **File Creation** - Create new text files with custom content directly on the device
 - 🔍 **File Search** - Search for files and directories within the current directory
 - 🔄 **Advanced Sorting** - Sort files by name, type (folders first or files first), date, and size in ascending or descending order
+- 📁 **Folder Import** - Import entire folders from local system to device with a single click

 ## 🔧 Technology Stack